LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 This `IndexTokenizer` takes in a list of tokens and an unknown symbol.
 The constructor function checks if the unknown symbol is in the list else it adds it to the front.

-For the encoding process, we need to to replace a token with an index if it is in the vocabulary list and with the unknown symbol index (by default 1) if it is not:
+For the encoding process we need to replace a token with an index if it is in the vocabulary list and with the unknown symbol index (by default 1) if it is not:
 {%highlight julia %}
 encode(tokenizer::IndexTokenizer{T}, x::T) where T = something(
 	findfirst(isequal(x), tokenizer.vocabulary), tokenizer.unkidx)